Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Texas has won 18 games against the spread this season, while failing to cover or pushing 18 times.

-- So far this season, 16 out of the Longhorns' 36 games have gone over the point total.
+- The Longhorns and their opponents have combined to hit the over 16 out of 36 times this season.

-- Xavier has covered 19 times in 34 matchups with a spread this season.
+- Xavier has won 19 games against the spread this season, while failing to cover 15 times.

-- Musketeers games have hit the over 21 out of 34 times this season.
+- In the Musketeers' 34 chances this year, the combined scoring has gone over the point total 21 times.

 Texas Futures Odds